Dehydration and diarrhea in children: Prevention and treatment

 Dehydration can be very dangerous, especially for babies and toddlers.
-Children can even die if they are not treated.

 What are the signs of dehydration?